 This fall, my professional career went backwards... in time, to the 16th century.
 I found myself in the position of royal publicist for King Richard’s Faire.
 Celebrating its 31st season in a magical “Carvershire” (Carver, Mass.), this eight-week Renaissance Festival has its two leather boot-clad feet firmly planted in both the past and the future, challenging me to use my “old school” publicity skills alongside newer strategies using social media and online promotions that move the event beyond the usual event publicity staples of ticket giveaways, event listings, and human interest stories.

-In the spirit of collaboration and s ... ⇢ read more
+In the spirit of... ⇢ read more